BobbyBoone/AD_MoveComputerObjectsToOU/README.md

 # AD_MoveComputerObjectsToOU
-# runs from Windows scheduler on a Windows Automation server
+# Runs from Windows scheduler on a Windows Automation server
 # Looks for new AD computer objects gets IP, then moves to the approprite OU, based on the Computer's CIDR range
 # Also queries EC2 metadata, and  if the computer is not found to be an EC2 instance, it is moved to the 'notfound' OU
 # also updates the description field in AD with EC2 metadata, inc name tag, instance ID and IP address